CheeseE/SpongeHammer/README.md

 ### Tests
 Navigate to `Airport.Test` folder and execute: `dotnet test`
 ## Frontend
-Fronted is written in Angular 10
+Frontend is written in Angular 10
 ### Running the app
 Navigate to the `AirportClient` folder and execute the following command:
 `ng serve --o`